L. Wood, "Furniture for Lord Delaval,", Furniture History, 1993

-Henry Hill of Marlborough was an important and reputable cabinet maker working from 1740 until his death in 1778.
+Henry Hill of Marlborough was an important and reputable cabinet maker working from 1740-1778.
 He was based in the town of Marlborough in Wiltshire, a fashionable town between London and Bath, where he had a loyal clientele of wealthy land owners and aristocracy.

 The fine, book matched veneers, distinctive scalloped apron and the pronounced angles, appear on several commodes in the Lady Lever Art Gallery attributed to Hill and discussed by L. Wood in Catalogue of Commodes, London, 1994, no. 4, pp. 64-73.